iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ### Health Outcome Data

-I used the NYC Department of Health's Syndromic Surveillance Data (SSD), which reports daily ED visits for asthma, respiratory disease, and other conditions.
+I used the NYC Department of Health's [Syndromic Surveillance Data (SSD)](https://a816-health.nyc.gov/hdi/epiquery/visualizations?PageType=ps&PopulationSource=Syndromic), which reports daily ED visits for asthma, respiratory disease, and other conditions.
 This dataset, covering all NYC ED visits from 2016 onward, can be filtered by zip code and age group.
-One limitation: the data reflects patient-reported symptoms rather than confirmed diagnoses.
+It's important to note that this data reflects patient-reported symptons rather than confirmed diagnoses.

-Ideally, both datasets should be at the daily level to support time-series modeling.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">